zotochev/bot-environment/README.md

 ## todo
 - [ ] Registration mechanism:
     - Create simple self written registration mechanism
+        - **Why?**:
+            - To setup nginx routing for webhook mechanism.
+            - To get url from nginx container for webhook registration on telegram API.
         - [ ] Script that sends requests to `services register`:
             - on start up - register;
-            - on stop - unregister.
+            - on stop - unregister;
+            - on fail? - uregister by healthchecker?.
         - [ ] Services register server in nginx container:
             - listens for requests from services;
             - on register: